Mirator/spinefront/README.md

 - Interact: **E** near the shrine to unlock tower tech (costs 10 gold)
 - Reset: **R** to restart immediately; a Restart button also appears after win/lose
 - Menu: **Esc** or the header **Menu** button to open the in-game menu (pauses the run; start or restart from there)
+- Fullscreen: Click **Go fullscreen** in the top chrome bar to enter or exit fullscreen; the canvas will resize to fit your display.
+- Touch/mobile: Drag the on-screen joystick (or use the d-pad fallback) to move, and tap the Jump, Attack, and Interact buttons for actions when using a touch device.

 ## Project structure
 - `src/core`: shared constants and input helpers.